BitCurator/documentation/docs/All Step-by-Step Guides/Imaging and Recovery Guides/Imaging with Guymager.md

 * The Expert Witness format was designed for the digital forensics community, so metadata fields are labeled for criminal investigation.
 However, these fields can easily be repurposed for the needs of archivists and curators.
 For example, an archivist might use the "Case number" field to record an accession number.

-**Step 7:** Next choose the image directory, which in this example would be "/home/bcadmin/diskimages".
+**Step 7:** Next, in the “Image directory” field, choose the directory where the image will be created, which in this example would be "/home/bcadmin/diskimages".

-Don't create new directories from within Guymager.
-Instead, create new directories before launching Guymager (as described in **Step 1**).
+*Tip:* Don't create new directories from within Guymager.
+Instead, create new directories before using Nautilus launching Guymager (as described in **Step 1**).
 This is because Guymager runs as the root user and so any directories that it creates will require administrator permissions.

 **Step 8:**Name your disk image and choose which verification options you would like Guymager to perform.
 Click "OK" to begin the imaging process.

-**Step 9:** Once the the imaging process begins you will see a progress bar on the main Guymager screen.
+**Step 9:** When the the imaging process begins you will see a progress bar on the main Guymager screen.